Court Writ Home Loan

 A court writ is a formally written document that is issued by the court.
 Warrants, prerogative writs and subpoenas are all types of writs that refrains the person it is addressed to, from doing a certain act.

 In most cases, it’s a court case someone has lodged against you or the company you run.

 A writ can be recorded on your credit file in some circumstances, in particular if you have not complied with the court’s order.

-This notifies all potential creditors of the court action that you have been involved with and prevents you from being approved for most forms of credit, including home loans.
+It can prevent you from being approved for most forms of credit, including home loans.